tmgthb/Autonomous-Agents/README.md

-Positive aspects:
+Positive:
-- Standard illustration of Reinforcement Learning (RL) systems as known today
+- Standard definition of the Reinforcement Learning (RL) system.
+Very similar with An Autonomous Agent-definition by Franklin & Graesser (1996).
-- RL systems are used for Optimization, Learns from experience, **Generalization**, Delayed Consequences and Exploration [Stanford cs234 lecture slide 19](https://web.stanford.edu/class/cs234/slides/lecture1.pdf)
+- RL systems are provenly versatile and used for: Optimization, Learns from experience, **Generalization**, Delayed Consequences and Exploration [Stanford cs234 lecture slide 19](https://web.stanford.edu/class/cs234/slides/lecture1.pdf).
-- Similar with Franklin & Graesser (1996) definition of Autonomous Agents.
-- Great for massive planning tasks: [AlphaZero](https://deepmind.google/discover/blog/alphazero-shedding-new-light-on-chess-shogi-and-go/).

-Negative aspects:
-- Not particularly focused on human language on taking advantage from massive text/image-datasets, like LLM- and VLM-agents
+- Most recent LLM-models use RL during fine-tuning phase

+Negative:
+- RL approaches around language/communication require still more investigation.

 ---

-**LLM/VLM/AI-Agents**

-The recent development of Agentic systems is based on usage of LLMs, Vision-Language MOdels (VLMs) and recently Multi-modal models (MLMs/MLLMs).
+**LLM/VLM/MLML/AI-Agents**

+LLM-, VLM- or MMLM-based Agents are often simultaneously called LLM-, VLM-, MLML-, AI-Agents.
+I summarize here few literature reviews of these papers:

 - [A Survey on Large Language Model based Autonomous Agents](#autonomousagentssurvey), [LLM Powered Autonomous Agents](#lili) and [The Rise and Potential of Large Language Model Based Agents: A Survey](#llmagentsurvey) and [Large Language Models Empowered Agent-based Modeling and Simulation: A Survey and Perspectives](#humancap) and simply about [LLMs](#llmsurveymikolov)